01

 The charter delusion

-The single most consistent piece of broker advice given to first-time owners is that charter operation can offset ownership cost.
-For the median yacht in the median programme, the arithmetic does not bear that out.
+Brokers consistently advise first-time owners that charter can offset ownership cost; for the median yacht, the arithmetic does not bear that out.

 BOAT International's published case studies are the cleanest public evidence.
-A 48m motor yacht at EUR 250,000 to 310,000 per week, 7 charter weeks per year, generated EUR 1,592,000 in net charter income against EUR 1,575,000 in running cost.
-Effectively break-even, after the owner's own usage costs are accounted for separately.
-A 47m sailing yacht at EUR 110,000 to 125,000 per week, 9 weeks: EUR 444,000 loss.
-An 85m motor yacht at EUR 850,000 to 950,000 per week, 8 weeks: EUR 430,000 loss.
-The successful exception is the owner-optimised 60m at 12 weeks generating up to EUR 2 million net positive, which depends on disciplined operation, premium charter rates, and an owner willing to give up the prime weeks of the season.
+A 48m motor yacht at EUR 250,000 to 310,000 per week, 7 charter weeks per year, generated EUR 1,592,000 in net income against EUR 1,575,000 in running cost.
+Effectively break-even, before the owner's own usage.
+A 47m sailing yacht at 9 weeks made a EUR 444,000 loss; an 85m motor at 8 weeks lost EUR 430,000.
+The exception is the owner-optimised 60m at 12 weeks generating up to EUR 2 million net positive, which requires disciplined operation, premium rates, and giving up the prime weeks.

-The honest framing into any broker conversation proposing a charter-funded acquisition: charter does not pay for ownership for the median operator.
-It can pay for a small minority of disciplined programmes.
-The first yacht is rarely the one for which the conditions of that minority are already in place.
+Charter does not pay for ownership for the median operator, although it can pay for a small minority of disciplined programmes.
+The first yacht is rarely the one for which those conditions are already in place.

 The ownership case, honestly stated

 None of this argues against ownership.
 It argues against ownership undertaken on the assumption that the cost is what the broker said it was.
 Taken with full visibility of the financial reality, the right ownership decision is one of the great purchases a person can make.
-Taken on folkloric numbers and contingent advice, it is among the more costly errors a UHNW buyer can make.
+Taken on folkloric numbers and contingent advice, it is among the more costly errors an ultra-high-net-worth (UHNW) buyer can make.

-Ownership makes sense when the owner intends to use the yacht for at least 12 weeks per year, plans to hold for at least seven years, has the cash flow to absorb operating cost without strain, and wants the kind of programme that charter cannot deliver.
-Repeated, predictable, family-led use of a known asset specified, crewed, and operated to the owner's preferences.
-That is the genuine ownership case.
-It is operational, not financial.
+Ownership makes sense when the owner intends to use the yacht for at least 12 weeks per year, plans to hold for at least seven years, has the cash flow to absorb operating cost without strain, and wants a programme charter cannot deliver.
+Repeated, predictable, family-led use of a known asset, specified, crewed, and operated to the owner's preferences.
+The case for ownership is operational rather than financial.

-The first task is to ask whether your intended use pattern fits.
-The running cost calculator on this site lets you run your own numbers through a structure calibrated against MYBA, Pantaenius, Quay Crew, IGY, and aggregated practitioner data.
-Source assumptions are named on every category.
+Ask whether your intended use pattern fits.
+The running cost calculator on this site runs your own numbers against the Mediterranean Yacht Brokers Association (MYBA), Pantaenius, Quay Crew, IGY, and aggregated practitioner data, with source assumptions on every line.
 The answer should be sobering.

-If after that exercise the answer is still ownership, the rest of The First Owner’s Reference is written for that reader.
+If, after that exercise, the answer is still ownership, the rest of The First Owner’s Reference is written for that reader.
 The remaining chapters cover market structure, how the industry works, the acquisition process, new build versus brokerage, refit, operations, and how to build the team that protects the buyer.
-Read in any order.
-Apply the independence test in chapter 9 to anyone proposing to advise.
+Read in any order, applying the independence test in chapter 9 to anyone proposing to advise.

-The 10 percent rule is folklore.
-The empirical band is 8 to 20 percent; size, age, use intensity, and charter activity set the position.
+The 10 percent rule has no traceable origin.
+The working range is 8 to 20 percent; size, age, use intensity, and charter activity set the position.
 Numbers aggregated from named published sources and a Foreland archive of more than 30 managed projects.

 The cost-of-ownership band